kenshoo/python-style-guide/README.md

   return car
 end
 ```
+--> Missing example of testing break up. headline should be "Same for test files"

-End each file with a newline.
+End each file with a -->single newline.
 Don't include multiple newlines at the end of a file.

 ## Conditional Expressions

-### Checking Truthy/Falsy
+### Checking Truthy/Fals-->ey

 Prefer truthy/falsy checks vs comparing actual values.
+--> In python, All object are "Thruthy" except:
 "truthy" values are all objects except

 1. `False`